cetz-package/cetz/src/draw/shapes.typ

       z
     )

+    // Set the last position to arc-end ctx.prev.pt = arc-end

-    // center is calculated based on observations of tikz's circular sector and semi circle shapes. let center = if style.mode != "CLOSE" {
+    // Center is calculated based on observations of tikz's circular sector and semi circle shapes. let center = if style.mode != "CLOSE" {
       // A circular sector's center anchor is placed half way between the sector-center and arc-center when the angle is 180deg.
 At 60deg it is placed 1/3 of the way between, this is mirrored at 300deg. vector.lerp(